 My terms for my group boards have no limit on posts, but seriously just try and share AT LEAST one for every one you post.
 I will talk about the 80/20 rule later, which would say that to get the most engagement (and this has been proven) you should share at least 5-8 posts for every ONE that you do.

 Just as an example, because some boards will say you can have no repeat posts within a month, no more than 3 per day, etc. You have to know the terms you are signing up and comply in order for that board to be beneficial to you.
 Otherwise, you might as well just start your own!
 It will help you gain followers too.

-- MiloTree –this service can help you with your Pinterest followers too!
+- MiloTree –is a service that can help you grow your Pinterest following directly from your blog.

 Even if it is someone else’s pin, this helps you because the more people that link to your profile, the more followers you will gain and you will be respected more and thought of as a blog guru!

 If the pin has no shares, some people think that it is better to just delete them.
 There is a possibility down the road that the pin could go viral and you would then miss out on all those blog visitors.

 I say, if you love it, just move that one to a secret board.
 You only want top pins with high number shares that have great descriptions and traffic drawing hashtags.

 Even though Hashtags are back, don’t go crazy with them.
 Seriously do one or TWO per post so you are not penalized.

 The way to do this without spending hours upon hours a day completing this task is… auto scheduling services!
 They save the day, seriously!!!
 And hours and hours of our time.

 Totally worth $9.99 a month to me (that seems to be an average price for most basic services).
 Almost ALL of the different services will offer you one month free trial, and it usually will be worth to check out more than one and see which one works best for your site.